websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 You probably want to edit the first var at the top of the .sh file such that MY_SMTP is set to your SMTP server(s).
 Then run: `./plesk_add_to_greylist_whitelist.sh`

+# Customization
+You may wish to customize by adding your own entries to the whitelist.
+We analyze the maillog for 451 errors like this: `tail -f /var/log/maillog | grep 451` And use the results to find common legit mail servers to whitelist

 # Changelog
  2019-02-22
  - Initial version